 api.GetSearch(query + " -filter:retweets", count=100, result_type="recent", include_entities=True, max_id=final_tweet)

-• The count option limits the quantity of tweets we will get from the query.
+option limits the quantity of tweets we will get from the query.
 Unfortunately 100 is the maximum.
-It defaults to 15, so we set to max.
+It defaults to 15, so we set to max. - The

-• The result_type parameter sets which tweets will be returned in the search, the most popular ones or the most recent.
-There is also a mixed option, which is the default.
+parameter sets which tweets will be returned in the search, the most popular ones or the most recent.
+There is also a mixed option, which is the default. - The

-• The include_entities option defines if we will get related entities of the tweet, like hashtags and mentions to users.
+option defines if we will get related entities of the tweet, like hashtags and mentions to users. - The

 This number is not so big as it might sound.
 I have read that during the game around 5.000 tweets were written: that means 450.000 only during the game.
 Of the 92.918 tweets, 42.865 were published in between the start and the end of the game.
 That means that the sample is less than 10% of the full quantity of tweets.
 However, I think that it's still a pretty good aproximation.